 No ecosystem can be studied in isolation.
 If we were to describe ourselves, our histories, and what made us the way we are, we could not leave the world around us out of our description!
 So it is with rivers: they are directly tied in with the world around them.
 They take their chemistry from the rocks and dirt beneath them as well as for a great distance around them.

 The area that a stream drains is called its drainage basin, or catchment area.
 We also often call it the river's watershed.
 Water flows downhill (unless it evaporates, freezes, or is taken up by plants).
 So when it falls as rain, melts from snow or ice, or bubbles up from beneath the earth, it will either flow one direction or another, and always downhill.
 If you were to stand by a stream at the bottom of a valley, you might look up and see hills all around you.
 All the land you see that slopes downward toward your river is part of the river's drainage basin.
 Some drainage basins are so unbelievably huge that you can't even see where their downhill flows begin.
 For instance, if you stood by the Mississippi River, you couldn't see the Rocky Mountains.
-Still, rain that falls in the Rocky Mountains ends up in the Mississippi River.
+Still, much of the water that falls as rain or snow in the Rocky Mountains ends up in the Mississippi River.

 First, of course, streams carry water.
 We're so familiar with water that we don't often stop to think about what it really is.
 Once you are ready to leave this website, you might want to stop by the links page to learn about one of our planet's most amazing substances.

 When water rolls down the slopes of a watershed (or drainage basin or catchment area), it carries things with it.
 It dissolves chemicals and carries them.
 It carries particles of dirt.
 If it is meltwater from a glacier, it will carry glacial flour, which is sediment the the glacier has made by grinding the rock beneath it very finely, making the water look almost milky.
 And it carries organic matter: tiny bits of leaves, bacteria, and a lot of other things too small to see.
 As it flows, it grows to rivulets, and carries larger bits of matter.
 By the time the water gets all the way down to the river, it is full of whatever was on (and in) the land around it.
 The river can carry sticks, leaves, logs, brush, and even sand, pebbles, rocks, and boulders.
-These heavier objects bounce along the bottom in a process called saltation.

 There are other ways that things can end up in a river.
 Winds can blow in sediment (particles of dirt) and bits of organic matter.
 A lot of living things like insects depend on flowing water to carry out their life cycles.
 Birds leave urine, droppings, and feathers.
 Other animals visit the river and often leave their waste in it.
 Many animals die in the river, adding their organic materials to the water.